fitzsim/cl-starter-script/README.md

 If pasting that doesn't work, complain by filing a [todo](https://todo.sr.ht/~fitzsim/cl-starter-script).

-At the end, you should see:
+If SBCL installation and the Git clone succeed, you should see:

-	Compiling, should take less than 30 seconds...
+	Compiling, please wait up to 30 seconds...
-	Usage: start [-hq] [OPTIONS] FILES...
+	Usage: start [-he] [OPTIONS] FILES...

-	Starter utility script.
+	Template utility script.
 	Flags:
-	  -h, --help                  Print this help and exit.
+	  -h, --help                  display this help text and exit -e, --example               an example flag option
-	  -q, --quiet                 Print fewer messages.
 	Options:
-	  -f, --file=FILE             Output to FILE.
+	  -f, --file=FILE             an example FILE option
-	                              Default: output.txt
+	                              Default: file.txt

 # It's a start...